jarokaz/vertex-ai-workshop/README.md

 #### Vertex AI Notebook setup

-These steps will be performed during the workshop, individually by each of the participants.
+The following setup steps will be performed during the workshop, individually by each of the participants.

+In JupyterLab, open a terminal and:

 #####  Install the required Python packages